pofi-abel/resume_builder/README.md

 ## License

-MIT License - feel free to use this project for personal or commercial purposes.
+CC BY-NC 4.0 - This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+Use is permitted for non-commercial purposes only with attribution.

 ## Acknowledgments